 Tracy reflects on learning from Pema Chodron, Garden State, and his own social justice learning and teaching journey.

-Beth Berila, curator of the blog above, has pulled this thinking about mindfulness, yoga, mediation, and anti-oppression teaching and learning into a book.
+Beth Berila, curator of the blog above, has pulled this thinking about mindfulness, yoga, meditation, and anti-oppression teaching and learning into a book.

 More from Beth Berila in this blog post.